-Findings: While the symbolic "themes" noted in the Central City fundamental Design Guidelines as examples, are not explicitly proposed, the applicant intends to promote current Portland values through the incorporation of a green roof and sloped green wall.
-Staff had previously raised concerns about the sloped wall, which does not have an obvious architectural reference; however, the applicant has indicated that the intent of this wall is for it to be seen and experienced from different angles both in and around the building.
+Findings: While the symbolic "themes" noted in the Central City Fundamental Design Guidelines as examples, are not explicitly proposed, the applicant intends to promote current Portland values through the incorporation of a green roof and sloped green wall.
+Staff initially raised concerns about the sloped wall, which does not have an obvious architectural reference; however, the applicant has indicated that the intent of this wall is for it to be seen and experienced from different angles both in and around the building.
 The sloped angle of the wall continues the green roof at the western portion of the building into the lobby via a continuous landscape element which will provide visitors to the City with a tangible connection to a representation of contemporary Portland values, which are not often accessible as eco-roofs are typically located on a roof where access is limited.
-A3.
-Respect the Portland Block Structures.
-Maintain and extend the traditional 200-foot block pattern to preserve the Central City's ratio of open space to built space.
-Where superblock exist, locate public and/or private rights-of-way in a manner that reflects the 200-foot block pattern, and include landscaping and seating to enhance the pedestrian environment.
+Green wall systems have been a repeated concern of the Design Commission, generally, noting that they are often not maintained to a sufficient degree and end up failing or dying.
+This concern was repeated at the July 7, 2016 hearing and the Design Commission elected to impose a condition of approval that if the green wall elements, visible from the street, are to be removed, then the building owner will have to seek design review approval for the replacement system.